actionml/universal-recommender/README.md

 ### Work in progress, runs on sample data, use at your own risk

+  - can be used to recommend for users or items (similar items)
+  - boilerpate for bias (boost and filter) based on any indicator for user or item-based.
+  - boilerplate for metadata boost and filter
+  - integrated with Elasticsearch native (and therefore fast?)
+Spark based parallel indexing.
   - Runnable on example data for ALS
-  - Serving working
+  - Serving working, query work with item and user, no bias or metadata implemented
-  - MMRAlgorithm.predict working with ES multi-indicator query
+  - MMRAlgorithm.predict working with ES multi-indicator query for cooccurrence and cross-cooccurrence
   - writer for indicators to ES working, still thinking about how to identify the index, type, doc IDs, and fields
   - MMRModel created
   - upgraded to PredictionIO 0.9.3